-COURSE LEARNING RESPONSIBILITY: COVID-19 pandemic has required that both instructors and students make changes to their normal working protocols for courses.
-We will still have content and quizzes online.
-As a result, students are asked to practice extra care and attention in regard to academic honesty, with the understanding that all cases of plagiarism, cheating, multiple submission, and unauthorized collaboration are subject to penalty.
+COURSE LEARNING RESPONSIBILITY: The COVID-19 pandemic has required that both instructors and students make changes to their normal working protocols for courses.
+Students are asked to practice extra care and attention regarding academic honesty, with the understanding that all cases of plagiarism, cheating, multiple submission, and unauthorized collaboration are subject to penalty.
 Students may not collaborate on exams or assignments, directly or through virtual consultation, unless the instructor gives specific permission to do so.
 Posting an exam, assignment, or answers to them on an online forum (before, during, or after the due date), in addition to consulting posted materials, constitutes a violation of the university's Honesty policy.
 Likewise, unauthorized use of live assistance websites, including seeking "expert" help for specific questions during an exam, can be construed as a violation of the honesty policy.
-All students should be familiar with the NJIT integrity code: http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf.
+All students should be familiar with the NJIT integrity code:

+http://www5.njit.edu/policies/sites/policies/files/academic-integrity-code.pdf